 There are a lot of things that the most successful students have in common and one of them is note taking.
-The best students take meticulous notes and so can you.
+The best students are good at metiulous note taking.
 Everyone can learn to take great notes and even though note taking is not innate, it is not rocket science either.If you want to be one of the best students, taking good notes is the first step.

 Make sure to use a method – it doesn’t matter much which, but don’t risk the chaos brought on by the absence of a method.

-We are going to teach you some well known and widely used methods, but please feel free to combine them or even use them as a stepping stone to invent your very own.
+We are going to teach you some welll known and widely used methods like Cornell note taking, but please feel free to combine them or even use them as a stepping stone to invent your very own.

 The Cornell method is one of the most widely used note taking methods.
 As you can see in the picture, you put your name, date (subject) and page number at the top of the page then you simply divide up your notebook pages into 3 sections.
 The right column is the general area.
 This is where you keep your key facts and ideas that the teacher/tutor covers in class.
 One thing to keep in mind is that when taking notes it is best to summarize and use short hand.
 That will help you keep up with the teacher’s pace without losing important information and making studying easier since you will not have to waste time separating important from unimportant information.
 The left column is where you record facts or ideas that pop into your head as you take notes or afterwards.
 These ideas will usually relate previous lessons or even different subjects to the current lesson.
 Whereas the last section- the one labeled “summary” in the picture above, is the one reserved for use when you review your class notes.
 You will write the main facts and ideas from that lesson- what you learned from that lesson.
 You should write this section after you have studied your notes and from memory.
 It is very important that you don’t look at the notes while writing the summary section.
 That way you will accomplish two tasks: 1.
 You will review and cement the crucial information from that lesson in your memory and 2. prepare a study guide for your exams/quizzes.
 If you follow this steps, you will have complete and organized notes, review every lesson systematically and always be prepared for any kids of examination.